mikeshardmind/bg3modding/readme.md

 of those fighting styles.

 All other mods are fully safe to remove midplaythrough at this time.

+All mods here are safe to add midplaythrough.
+If loading StartingEquip mid playthrough, any already recruited companions will not recieve the 3 injury kits.

 # Details of mods below